After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: User Study Interfaces and Materials

 \section{User Study Interfaces and Materials}

-This appendix provides additional examples of the user study interfaces and materials used across different phases of the studies.
-These examples are included to illustrate the structure of the storyboard-based tasks and the types of preference signals collected, rather than to present new experimental results.
+This appendix provides additional examples of the user study interfaces and materials used across the Preference Detection Study and the Interactive Adaptation Study.
+These materials are included to clarify the structure of the storyboard-based tasks, the Static--Adaptive--Mixed (SAM) condition design, and the types of preference signals collected from participants.
+They are provided for methodological transparency and do not present additional experimental results.

-Participants were presented with short storyboard sequences depicting everyday activities, accompanied by a textual description of the situation and a proactive smart assistant interaction.
-Depending on the study phase, participants were asked either to compare alternative assistant behaviors or to provide feedback on a single interaction.
-The interface recorded participants’ choices, ratings, and optional free-form comments, as well as structured feedback along predefined preference dimensions such as timing, communication style, autonomy, context adaptation, and domain priorities.
-Figure~\ref{fig:study_c} shows an example interface used for collecting structured preference feedback and satisfaction ratings after an interaction.
-Figure~\ref{fig:study_b} shows an example task used in the Interactive Adaptation Study, in which participants compared two alternative assistant responses following the same activity context.
+Participants were presented with short storyboard sequences depicting everyday activities, accompanied by a textual description of the situation and one or two proactive assistant responses.
+Depending on the study phase, participants either compared alternative assistant behaviors or provided feedback on a single delivered interaction.
+The interface recorded participants' choices, Likert-scale ratings, optional free-form comments, and structured feedback related to the preference dimensions used in our framework, including timing, communication style, autonomy, context adaptation, and domain priorities.

+Figure~\ref{fig:study_c} shows an example storyboard-based task used in the Preference Detection Study, where participants compared two assistant responses following the same activity context.
+Figure~\ref{fig:study_b} shows an example interface used in the Interactive Adaptation Study, where participants evaluated a delivered assistant response and provided preference feedback that could be used for adaptation depending on the assigned condition.